Ketones, ketosis and ketoacidosis

-The 1969 study published in American Journal of Obstetrics and Gynaecology28 found that excess urinary ketones in pregnancy may affect developing brain cells of the baby, leading to a lower IQ and future learning disabilities.
-However, this study was not reliable as blood ketones were not tested in this study, which we know are the best way to ascertain true ketone levels and only one single sample of urinary ketones were tested on the day of birth.
+The 1969 study published in the American Journal of Obstetrics and Gynaecology28 found that excess urinary ketones in pregnancy may affect the developing brain cells of the baby, leading to a lower IQ and future learning disabilities.
+However, this study was not reliable as blood ketones were not tested in this study, which we know is the best way to ascertain true ketone levels and only one single sample of urinary ketones was tested on the day of birth.

-Other studies since have not been able to confirm these findings.5,29
+Other studies since have not been able to confirm these findings.5,28

 Some Trusts and Doctors feel safer testing for ketones and if any are found in urine, they prefer to treat them by flushing them through with fluids (this may mean encouraging drinking and/or being given IV fluids) and encouraging the mother to eat.

-To avoid recurrence of ketones, they may advise on-going dietary changes to increase carbohydrates, which in turn may require medication or insulin to help lower blood sugar levels that may rise in line with eating more carbohydrates.
+To avoid the recurrence of ketones, they may advise ongoing dietary changes to increase carbohydrates, which in turn may require medication or insulin to help lower blood sugar levels that may rise in line with eating more carbohydrates.

 What can I do if I have ketones in my urine sample?

 Firstly, think about reasons why ketones may be present in your urine sample:

 - Is your sample following a period of fasting e.g. first thing in the morning, or after skipping a meal or snack?

 - Are you possibly dehydrated?
 How much have you had to drink and has anything else impacted you becoming more dehydrated than usual e.g. have you had more exercise than normal, or is it a much warmer day?